Tuscarora people

-The Tuscarora (in Tuscarora Skarù:ręˀ, "hemp gatherers" or "Shirt-Wearing People") are a Native American tribe and First Nations band government of the Iroquoian family, with members today in New York, USA, and Ontario, Canada.
-They coalesced as a people around the Great Lakes, likely about the same time as the rise of the Five Nations of the historic Iroquois Confederacy, also Iroquoian-speaking and based then in present-day New York.
+The Tuscarora (Skarù·ręʔ) are an Indigenous people of the Northeastern Woodlands in Canada and the United States.
+They are an Iroquoian Native American and First Nations people.
+The Tuscarora Nation, a federally recognized tribe, is based in New York, and the Tuscarora First Nation is one of the Six Nations of the Grand River in Ontario.

-Well before the arrival of Europeans in North America, the Tuscarora had migrated south and settled in the region now known as Eastern Carolina.
-The most numerous Indigenous people in the area, they lived along the Roanoke, Neuse, Tar (Torhunta or Narhontes), and Pamlico rivers.
-European explorers first encountered the Tuscarora people on land later incorporated into the colonies of North Carolina and Virginia.
+Prior to European contact, the Tuscarora lived in the Carolinas along the Roanoke, Neuse, Tar, and Pamlico Rivers.
+Their lands were annexed by English colonists in North Carolina.

-After the 18th-century wars of 1711–1713 (known as the Tuscarora War) against English colonists and their Indian allies, most of the surviving Tuscarora left North Carolina and migrated north to Pennsylvania and New York, over a period of 90 years.
-They aligned with the Iroquois in New York, because of their ancestral linguistic and cultural connections.
-Sponsored by the Oneida, they were accepted in 1722 as the Sixth Nation of the Iroquois Confederacy, or Haudenosaunee.
-After the American Revolution, in which they and the Oneida allied with the colonists, the Tuscarora shared reservation land with the Oneida before gaining their own.
-The Tuscarora Nation of New York is federally recognized.
+After the Tuscarora War of 1711 to 1713 against English colonists and their Indian allies, most surviving Tuscarora left North Carolina and migrated north to Pennsylvania and New York, over a 90-year period.
+They aligned with the Haudenosaunee (Iroquois) in New York, because of their ancestral linguistic and cultural connections.
+In 1722, sponsored by the Oneida, the Tuscarora were accepted as the sixth nation of the Iroquois Confederacy.

-Those Tuscarora who allied with the British in the American Revolution resettled with other Iroquois tribes in present-day Ontario, where they are part of the Six Nations of the Grand River First Nation.
+After the American Revolution, those Tuscarora who allied with the colonists shared reservation land with the Oneida before gaining their own.
+Today, the Tuscarora Nation of New York is a federally recognized tribe.
+Those Tuscarora who allied with the British in the American Revolution resettled with other Haudenosaunee people to Ontario, where they became part of the Six Nations of the Grand River First Nation.

 Only the tribes in New York and Ontario have been recognized on a government-to-government basis by the respective national governments.
-After the migration was completed in the early 18th century, the Tuscarora in New York no longer considered those remaining in North Carolina as members of the tribal nation.
-Since the late 20th century, some North Carolina persons claiming Tuscarora ancestry had formed bands in which they identify as Tuscarora.
-As of 2010, several bands in Robeson County have united on an interim basis as the Tuscarora Nation One Fire Council.
+After the migration was completed in the early 19th century, the Tuscarora in New York no longer considered those remaining in North Carolina as members of the tribal nation.
+Since the late 20th century, some North Carolina individuals claiming Tuscarora ancestry formed organizations self-identifying as tribes.

+Name

+The Tuscaroras' autonym, Skarù·ręʔ, may translate to "hemp gatherers" or "shirt-wearing people".

 History

-The historic nation encountered by Europeans in North Carolina had three tribes: